 Take the Scissors Tool (C) and cut the hatching lines at the point of its intersection with the shape of the light spot.
-Alternatively, a very quick way of achieving this is to use the Dynamic Sketch tool’s gesture trimming function (click here to see it in action).
-In DrawScribe v1.1 or higher, simply hold down Shift whilst in the Dynamic Sketch tool and strike through the parts of the path you wish to trim back.
+Alternatively, a very quick way of achieving this is to use the Dynamic Sketch tool's gesture trimming function.
+Simply hold down Shift whilst in the Dynamic Sketch tool and strike through the parts of the path you wish to trim back.

 Select and delete the parts of the hatching that extend beyond the red outline.
 Now delete the shape of the outline of the light spot, it is no longer needed.

 Light distribution created with the help of the strokes looks too uniform.
-To create a more artistic effect, use the Width Gradient Tool, which is one of the tools found in the new WidthScribe plugin.
+To create a more artistic effect, use the Width Gradient Tool of the WidthScribe plugin.
 To open its panel, go to Window > WidthScribe > Width Gradient panel.

 Now we are able to apply a linear or radial gradient to the selected group of paths.
 This gradient does not change colors of the paths, but changes their widths.
-This unique single-operation technique has appeared for the first time in the history of Adobe Illustrator and all other vector editors.
-Let’s see how it works…
+Let's see how it works…

-Select the type of the gradient (1), the range of the change of the path width (2) in the Width Gradient panel.
+Select the type of the gradient (1), the range of the change of the path width in the Width Gradient panel (2).

 Select a group of paths, take the Width Gradient Tool and apply a radial gradient to the lines using a Click and Drag method.